 (c) Work experience

 Most of our applicants apply while still in full time education and may only have experienced “student jobs.”
 We bear this in mind when considering work experience.
 We will also take into account any personal circumstances you mention which may have made it difficult for you to obtain work experience.
 Whatever your work experience, paid or voluntary, we want to know whether it has helped you to prepare for life at the Bar.
 In addition to non-legal work experience, we are looking for evidence that you have shown a real interest in a career at the Bar.
-We will expect you to have done some research and to have undertaken one or two mini-pupillages – we do not expect pupils to have collected a string of them.
+We will expect you to have done some research and have some relevant experiences, which might include one or two mini-pupillages, but we do not expect pupils to have collected a string of them.
 There are many other ways of gathering relevant experience, whether through working for the FRU, CAB, a student or community advisory service, or simply from observing what goes on in your local Crown or County Court.

 (d) Life experience

 We would like you to tell us about your non-work activities, achievements and those experiences which could identify you as a potentially outstanding advocate.
 We are interested in pursuits which demonstrate qualities such as self-reliance, initiative, motivation, imagination, strength of character, organisation or leadership.

 We are looking for evidence of an ability to communicate effectively and persuasively, whether developed at school, university, work or otherwise.
 We are interested not just in traditional activities such as debating and mooting, but in any experience which demonstrates the above skills, such as acting, broadcasting, journalism, heading a fund-raising or political campaign or acting as a student representative.

 Points will be awarded for the way in which you present yourself in your application form and for addressing the areas covered in the form in a focused, succinct and persuasive way.